Our surprising startup marketing hack that helped us meet pickup soccer groups in NYC

 Part 1: Written by Alex

-But if we were going to travel to the US, how could we meet even more organizers and groups on the ground?
+If we were going to travel to the US, how could we meet even more organizers and groups on the ground?
 How could we reach out to these organizers and get their attention?
-We thought long and hard until we had a solid idea:
+We thought long and hard until we had a solid idea: Send videos to organizers!!

 Will everyone think we’re creepy!?